apify/apify-docs/sources/platform/actors/development/quick_start/start_locally.md

 ```

-> If you successfully finished your first actor, you may consider [sharing it with other users and monetizing it](../../publishing/index.mdx).
+> If you successfully finished your first Actor, you may consider [sharing it with other users and monetizing it](../../publishing/index.mdx).